 LOT PURCHASE DETAILS

 During the 4-day online auction period, go to https://lotsinbellavista.com/ to view and research the POA-owned lots currently available.
 These are vacant unimproved lots and are located throughout the various 300 Bella Vista subdivisions.
 If there are any lots located in the subdivision named “BV Original”, they will be classified as membership lots and should be purchased for membership privileges only.
-Lots located in all other subdivisions are classified as building lots and will qualify for a building permit if all Bella Vista City, Arkansas Department of Health, and Architectural Control Committee conditions are met.
+Lots located in all other subdivisions are classified as building lots and will qualify for a building permit if all Architectural Control Committee (ACC), Bella Vista City (CITY), and Arkansas Department of Health (STATE) conditions are met.
 All lots confer membership privileges to the owner.
 It is your responsibility to know which type of lot you are purchasing.

 BIDDING REQUIRES REGISTRATION

 To bid on property in our online-auction, you must first register.
 In the registration process you’ll be required to give us your first and last name, a “Display Name” (the Display Name will be visible to other bidders and could be just your initials or whatever name you wish), your email address, your mailing address, your phone number.
 The contact information you provide will be used by POA staff to reach you if you are a winning bidder.
 Also during registration you will establish your own password, which is visible to no one else, and should be kept in a secure location in case you want to login and bid at some time in the future.
 Once registered you can login anytime to access your account Dashboard, where you can view current listings or recent orders, manage your contact information, and edit your password or other account details.